chel-007/channel-ai/about.md

 ---
 # About page

-This page tells you a little bit about me.
+This page tells you a little bit about me.<br>
+My name is Chelsea and I'm the creator of Channel-AI site.I created it mainly to understand AI and sub fields as much as i can and not just scrap through.
+Because ive learned that teaching or writing about something fixes it deeper in your mind.
+Machine Learning and AI is a field that needs a very high concentration and understanding.Im hoping taking on this project should help me get immersed in it.
+Also as a second reason, to gain some exposure and show what i can do.